defold/tutorial-colorslide/README.md

 ```
 1. Tell the GUI to show the level completed panel.

 Finally, open "level.go" and add "level.gui" as a GUI component to the game object.
+Make sure to set the *Id* property of the component to "gui".

 Run the game.
 You should be able to select a game, go back to the level selection screen (with the "back" button) and also start the next level when one is finished.

 ## Start screen

-The final piece of the puzzle is the start screen.
-At this moment, it should be very straightforward.
+The final piece of the puzzle is the start screen:

 Create a new GUI file and call it "start.gui".